 With the help of an online budgeting tool, I generally look for three pieces of information: what I’m earning, what I’m spending and what I’m saving.

 As long as I’m not in the red, I usually consider it a good month.

 Today I wanted to share a budgeting trick that I’ve been using for years.
-It’s helped me painlessly save two paychecks a year.
-And it’s also made budgeting a lot more fun!
+It has helped me painlessly save two paychecks a year.
+And it has also made budgeting a lot more fun!

 If you get paid every other week, try this…